Your home is a dangerous place.

-This can also turn dangerous because you are not exactly sure what they are getting into or if they are remaining capable of keeping cool and not overheating.
+This can also turn dangerous because you are not exactly sure what they are getting into, or if they are able to stay cool in that location and not overheat.

-Luckily, my chinchilla only got out of a small area in the basement but was still limited to the basement, which eliminated some of my search zones.
+Luckily, my chinchilla only got out of a small area in the basement, but was still limited to the basement at large, which eliminated some of my search zones.

 However, think of basements all over the world, and you will begin to understand the concerns.